 Please explain the reference form that is included with the application documents; it is a bit confusing.

-Each applicant will need to submit references from two different individuals.
+Each applicant will need to submit references from 2 different individuals.
 References are not required to have a DVM (or equivalent degree).
 However, it is critical that the persons providing references know the applicant well enough that they feel capable of completely and accurately providing the requested information.